dfinnis/Push_swap/README.md

 The goal is to have all numbers sorted in stack *a*.

+The stacks are circular, so coded as circular doubly linked lists.

+This game also requires a bespoke sorting algorithm because you are only allowed to use the following operations.

 ## Operations

-The stacks are circular, so coded as circular doubly linked lists.

-This game requires a bespoke sorting algorithm because of the limited operations:

 **Rotate** stacks, changing which element is at the "top" of the stack.